DustyVegas/utexas_migrate/doc/decisions/0002-migration-processors-for-custom-components.md

 ## Context

-Drupal's Migrate API architecture uses the 3-stage “Extract-Transform-Load” (ETL) process ([reference](https://www.drupal.org/docs/8/api/migrate-api/migrate-api-overview#s-migrations-are-extract-transform-load-etl-processes)).
-Migration development time overwhelmingly consists of inspecting the source data and transforming it into the correct destination format.
-Although UT Drupal Kit custom components share similar elements such as a list of links or a call to action field, transformation details will differ due to machine names and schema structure.
+Migrating custom components on the Standard & Landing Page content types involves mapping data from the Context module to Layout Builder section data, which is done as a separate migration task after the nodes themselves have been migrated.

+Managing the particulars of each custom components' logic in this single, necessarily large migration task requires an architecture that facilitates debugging and easily following the lifecycle of a given component's transformation.

 ## Decision

-Provide separate base helper classes for each custom component migration instead of an abstract class that can be extended.
-In each class, define callbacks for extracting the source data, and for transforming it into a format that can be loaded in version 3.
+Provide separate traits for each custom component that may be `use`d by the `Layouts` process plugin.
+In each trait, define methods for extracting the source data and for transforming it into a format that can be loaded in version 3.

-Provide separate helper class for similar tasks (preparing a link, getting the destination media ID from the source FID), but minimize the amount of abstraction so that the developer can more easily debug an individual component in the base class.
+Provide separate helper class for similar tasks (preparing a link, getting the destination media ID from the source FID), but minimize the amount of abstraction so that the developer can more easily debug an individual component in the trait.

 ## Consequences